Theories of Consciousness (tcc)

 Predictive Processing and Active Inference

-Core claim: The brain is fundamentally a prediction machine — a hierarchical generative model that continuously generates predictions about sensory input and updates itself via prediction errors.
-Consciousness is what it is like to be such a model: perceptual experience is a “controlled hallucination” (Seth), and selfhood arises from interoceptive predictions about the body.
+Core claim: Predictive processing is a computational framework for perception, action, and cognition: the brain is treated as a hierarchical generative model that continuously generates predictions about sensory input and updates itself via prediction errors.
+Some applications extend the framework to consciousness — most notably Seth’s “beast machine” framing, in which perceptual experience is a “controlled hallucination” and selfhood arises from interoceptive predictions about the body.
+The framework is broader than any specific theory of consciousness; what is reviewed here is its application to consciousness questions, not the framework itself.

 The structural finding: Conscious experience is structured by prediction.
 Perception is not passive registration but active inference — the brain constructs models and updates them when predictions fail.
 This framework unifies perception, action, attention, and selfhood under a single computational principle.
 The evidence is extensive: predictive coding accounts explain perceptual illusions, attentional modulation, placebo effects, and the phenomenology of psychedelic states (where prediction error increases and top-down models destabilize).

-What predictive processing actually contributes as constraint: Consciousness is anticipatory and model-based.
+What predictive processing contributes as constraint: Consciousness is anticipatory and model-based.
 Experience is not passive reception but active construction.
-Any adequate account must explain why consciousness generates predictions, registers surprise, and updates its models — and why disruption of this predictive architecture (as in psychedelic states, psychosis, or sensory deprivation) alters the character of experience in characteristic ways.
+Any adequate account must accommodate the fact that consciousness generates predictions, registers surprise, and updates its models — and that disruption of this predictive architecture (as in psychedelic states, psychosis, or sensory deprivation) alters the character of experience in characteristic ways.

 Higher-Order Theories (HOT)